gh-nate/dots/README.txt

 - Focused solely on setting up a minimal command line environment.
 - Essentials in a single file for an easier download.

+format

+  1st command listed is for debian
+  2nd command listed is for freebsd

 required prerequisites

   # apt install curl